Rostbratwurst/ml-agents/docs/ML-Agents-Overview.md

 # ML-Agents Toolkit Overview

-**The Unity Machine Learning Agents Toolkit** (ML-Agents Toolkit) is an open-source Unity plugin that enables games and simulations to serve as environments for training intelligent agents.
+**The Unity Machine Learning Agents Toolkit** (ML-Agents Toolkit) is an open-source project that enables games and simulations to serve as environments for training intelligent agents.
 Agents can be trained using reinforcement learning, imitation learning, neuroevolution, or other machine learning methods through a simple-to-use Python API.
 We also provide